clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 Reading all data from a table can be as simple as:

     (ns dbexample
-      (:require [clojure.java.jdbc :as jdbc]
+      (:require [clojure.java.jdbc :as jdbc]))
-                [clojure.java.jdbc.sql :as sql]))

     (def db-spec ... ) ;; see above

     (jdbc/query db-spec
-      (sql/select * :table))
+      ["SELECT * FROM table"])

-If you don't want to use the basic SQL DSL, you can provide a vector containing the SQL string as the first element followed by any parameters for that SQL:
+If you don't want raw SQL, take a look at the various DSL libraries listed above.
+You can follow the SQL string with any parameters for that SQL:

     (jdbc/query db-spec
       ["SELECT col1, col2 FROM table WHERE status = ?"
 1])